annahosanna/To-Do/README.md

 13. Armeria
 14. Wizzardo

+##### Things to explore
+1. Spring Security
+2. Spring Session
+3. Wrapping Vertx with an HttpSession interface

 ##### API Gateway + Lambda Notes
 * The focus of this will be microservices which can function with Graal.
 (Rust is awesome but supported directly by Lambdas)
 * Starting with TechEmpower benchmarks